linb1/Home-Energy-Monitor/README_Software.md

 Note: This guide assumes you have a raspberry pi setup and ready to work.
 There are many far better guides that would explain better than we could such as out there such as (**https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up**)

-## Installation Process For the Temperature and Humidity Sensor, and Energy Plugs:
+## Installation Process For the Temperature and Humidity Sensor, and Energy Plugs

 1 - Download the code in the software branch into the home directory of your raspberry pi.